 - Though most academic papers require proper documentation of ideas and quotations, in the humanities, it is essential to building a proper argument based on your thesis and for your claims to be viable in the eyes of readers.
 Textual evidence, from books, journals, and so on, are more likely to be featured in humanities papers.
 Also, making footnotes is quite common in humanities papers, and you should be aware of how to use them and how to correctly format them.

 - Okay, it is still an academic paper, but a paper based in the humanities can appeal to both logic and emotions.
 Writers try to capture the imagination of readers through their writing, and not just write dry text to impress textbook writers.
 The phrasing of the writing is key to appealing to readers.
 In the humanities, academic papers should be enticing and engaging to read, rather than a simple report.
 The emotions expressed should not explicit, but rather implied, however.

 - Having a balanced discussion.
 Humanities papers should not lean towards one side too strongly.
 They are not persuasive essays.
 They try to report on the truth of a matter in a comprehensive, holistic way that is focused.
 If your essay becomes too preachy, know that something is wrong.
 Present both sides of the issue you’re examining, from a neutral point of you.
 Give sufficient evidence for both spectrums of your topic.

-Writing a paper in the humanities can be a real trip sometimes.
+Writing a paper in the humanities can be a real trip sometimes if you don’t get help from a professional essay writer.
 However, if you follow and integrate the above points in your writing practice, writing humanities papers can be a lot easier.